 From experts in the field.

-Because from "email@example.com" I can send e-mails with your signature that look as if they came directly from you.
-I don't care what names or synonyms I use as the sender, because technically it makes no difference.
+From "firstname.lastname@example.org" I can send e-mails with your signature that look as if they came directly from you.
+I don't care what names or nicknames I use as the sender, because technically it makes no difference.

 Information security incidents: A real-life example